ad71/aima-cpp/README.md

-# aima-cpp
+# `aima-cpp`
-C++ implementation of algorithms from Russell and Norvig's "Artificial Intelligence - A Modern Approach"
+Unofficial C++ implementation of algorithms from Russell and Norvig's "Artificial Intelligence - A Modern Approach".